HistoryInterviews

 There was no particular journal or publication that served as a model for the Student Struggle.
 Our ambition was to create a journal of the students’ organisation, which would be unique, both in its coverage of a wide range of issues and the depth of its analysis.

-SS: The journal covered international developments – especially news related to wars, apartheid, Israel’s invasion of Palestine, imperialism etc., and that too regularly.
+NN: The journal covered international developments – especially news related to wars, apartheid, Israel’s invasion of Palestine, imperialism etc., and that too regularly.
 In this way, the SFI stated its views on all major developments in the world.
 How was this consistency maintained?

 SY: The 1980s was a decade when people’s liberation movements were engaged in multiple struggles.
 It was only natural that students in countries like Palestine or South Africa or the countries in Latin America were invariably involved in these.
 The SFI has always had an international outlook, and solidarity with these movements was an integral part of the organisation’s world view.